 HUD's definition for homeless is: Families must be homeless either in 1) emergency facility, 2) hotels paid by a charitable organization, or 3) living on the streets.

-***Please note that couch surfing/doubled up/paying for a motel typically DOES NOT meet the federal definition of homelessness, and it MAY be difficult to qualify for housing assistance.***
+***Please note that couch surfing/doubled up/paying for a motel typically DOES NOT meet the federal definition of homelessness.***

 The RRH program is driven by negotiations with landlords from the community who are willing to participate.
 Grant funding from the Department of Community Affairs Emergency Solutions Grant helps cover the typical first, last, and security costs.
 With Connecting Henry backing the family, landlords have the assurance they are going to be paid.